AntonScheitler/Notes/TUM/5. Semester/ML/Deep Learning 1.md

 ## Neural Networks
-- A [[Linear Classification|logistic regression]] problem can be represented by a graph in which nodes are inputs and edges are weights that are applied to them
+- A [[Linear Classification|classification]] problem can be represented by a graph in which nodes are inputs and edges are weights that are applied to them
 - Many classification problems, however, cannot be solved with just one layer of inputs and weights
 - By placing multiple layers of inputs and weights after one another, a neural network can be created
 - Every layer that is neither the input nor the output layer, i.e the first or last layer, is considered a hidden layer
+#### Feed-Forward Network
+- If every layer of a network only connects to the next layer and never itself or previous layers, the network is considered a feed-forward neural network
 #### Universal Approximation Theorem
 - The universal approximation theorem states that any continuous function over a closed and bounded subset of $\mathbb{R}^D$ can be approximated by a neural network with just one hidden and one output layer
 #### Layer Construction